 Sustainability, Energy Efficiency, Climate Change and Caring for our Environment

 Underlying our choices on open space, parks and so many of our transportation and land use decisions is one of the defining challenges of the 21st century—climate change.
-While the political landscapes in Washington and Richmond make prospects unclear, we can all agree that Arlington can and should take a leadership role in addressing this critical threat and preserving our environment for generations to come.
+While the political landscapes in Washington and Richmond make prospects unclear, I believe Arlington can and should take a leadership role in addressing this critical threat and preserving our environment for generations to come.

 Accelerate our Commitment to our Energy Plan

 Arlington’s Community Energy Plan (CEP) was adopted June 2013 to provide “a long-term vision for transforming how we generate, use, and distribute energy.”
-The plan calls for using locally generated alternative energy and energy efficiency to reduce greenhouse gases and the cost of energy.
-The agreed upon goal is a 75-percent reduction in our carbon footprint by 2050.
+The plan calls for using locally-generated alternative energy and energy efficiency to reduce greenhouse gases and the cost of energy.
+The goal is a 75 percent reduction in our carbon footprint by 2050.

 Use All Available Tools and Keep Looking for Innovative Solutions

 The Arlington County Board has an array of tools to help us meet our energy efficiency and renewable energy goals, such as Commercial-Property Assessed Clean Energy (C-PACE) program, home energy rebates and renewable energy components in public building projects.
 Each of these tools are critical ways for Arlington to embrace the green-tech economy.
 For example, the C-PACE program is a public-private partnership that allows energy and water efficiency to reduce the cost of commercial construction.
 The county should use this program to reduce energy usage and encourage the business community to continue to be great partners on energy efficiency.